Chukuka S. Enwemeka

-Chukuka Samuel Enwemeka is an academic, Emeritus Professor, San Diego State University, Emeritus Distinguished Professor, University of Wisconsin—Milwaukee.
+Chukuka Samuel Enwemeka (born March 7, 1953) is an academic, Emeritus Professor, San Diego State University, Emeritus Distinguished Professor, University of Wisconsin—Milwaukee.
 He served as the president and vice chancellor of James Hope University, Lagos, Nigeria.

 Early life and education

 Enwemeka was born on March 7, 1953, at Agbor, formerly in Western Region, Nigeria, currently Delta State, Nigeria.
 He obtained his Bachelor of Science degree from the University of Ibadan, his Master of Science degree from the University of Southern California, Los Angeles, and his Ph.D. from New York University, New York.
 All his academic degrees are in the field of Physical Therapy.

 Academic career

 He began his academic career as a Graduate Assistant at the University of Port Harcourt, Port Harcourt, Rivers State, Nigeria.
 Following his Ph.D., he served as a Research Fellow at Rusk Institute of Rehabilitation Medicine, New York University Medical Center, New York, before joining the University of Texas Health Science Center at San Antonio as Assistant Professor of Physical Therapy, Cellular and Structural Biology and Physiology in 1986.
 In 1989 he was appointed Associate Professor of Orthopedics and Rehabilitation at the University of Miami School of Medicine, Miami, Florida, and in 1993 he became Professor and Chairperson of Physical Therapy and Rehabilitation Science at the University of Kansas Medical Center, Kansas City, Kansas.
 Enwemeka was appointed Professor and Dean, College of Health Professions, New York Institute of Technology in March 2003.
 His subsequent executive academic leadership positions include: Dean College of Health Sciences, University of Wisconsin—Milwaukee (July 2009 – June 2014), and Provost and Senior Vice President of San Diego State University, San Diego, California from June 2014 to May 2018.

 In 2018, Enwemeka unexpectedly resigned as provost and senior vice president of San Diego State University for unknown reasons.
 According to The San Diego Union-Tribune, faculty had expressed concerns about an email he wrote to a professor who had requested for an early review of Enwemeka.
-In the email Enwemeka stated the professor sought to harm him and "So that instead of blessings, you are showered with unending curse and harmed, hurt and visited by evil a million fold in everything you do throughout the rest of your life".
+Even though the university senate declined the early review, the president proceeded with it against the wish of the senate.
+In the email Enwemeka stated the professor sought to harm him and "So that instead of blessings, you are showered with unending curse and harmed, hurt and visited by evil a million fold in everything you do throughout the rest of your life," further stating that "Please note that in stating the foregoing, I am not necessarily cursing or wishing you evil.
+I am simply invoking the natural Law of Karma; the Law of Retributive Justice.”
 Enwemeka's performance review was overall positive.

 He served as editor, or co-editor-in-chief of several international scientific and professional journals and is emeritus editor-in-chief of Laser Therapy Journal and emeritus co-editor-in-chief of Photomedicine and Laser Surgery, currently known as Photobiomodulation, Photomedicine, and Laser Surgery.